JoBioSteak/flashcard-cli/DEVLOG.md

 2) score + flashcard (skipped and remaining) tracker
 3) category selector (only have biochem for now but future proofing and such) button
-4) buttons to skip question, retry question, end quiz, redo skipped questions I think that's it for now.
+4) buttons to skip question, retry question, end quiz, redo skipped questions

+06/07/2025.
+..........time-management is going to be the death of me.
+On a related note, finally got the GUI to look nice (ignore all the empty  space when you go full screen).
+Tkinter is a pain but I got the logic working which is the most important thing.
+The next step would be:
+1) allowing users to create cards with existing or new categories
+2) allowing users to choose which categories they want to be tested on

+Let's get to it!
+I think that's it for now.
 Well then, time to learn how to code with tkinter!